-The newly reinstated University of Washington Industrial Design graduate program is a two-year course of study that leads to an Master’s of Design degree.
-The program encourages students to further develop their conceptual skill and to expand their knowledge of theory and practice; helps student develop the technical skills and facility with tools employed in contemporary design ideation, observation in field settings, and design problem identification and response; allows for experimentation with media; and promotes personal investigation on an advanced level.
-The program seeks to train the industrial designer as a leaders and innovators in today’s interdisciplinary and multifaceted design process.
+The newly reinstated University of Washington Industrial Design graduate program is a two-year course of study that leads to a Master’s of Design degree.
+The program encourages students to further develop their conceptual skill and to expand their knowledge of theory and practice; helps students develop the technical skills and facility with tools employed in contemporary design ideation, observation in field settings, and design problem identification and response; allows for experimentation with media; and promotes personal investigation on an advanced level.
+The program seeks to train the industrial designer as leaders and innovators in today’s interdisciplinary and multifaceted design process.

-The core curriculum comprises studio courses, seminars and independent study and proceeds thematically according to a series of key issues that define each quarter.
+The core curriculum comprises studio courses, seminars and independent study, and proceeds thematically according to a series of key issues that define each quarter.

 ID graduate students have the opportunity to be a teaching assistant for at least two of the six quarters that they are in residence.
 This provides valuable teaching experience, as well as a tuition waiver and stipend.
 The department also offers merit-based scholarships, funds for international travel and funds for individual project support.